Firewise Principles & Practices

 Fire weather forecast – A weather prediction specially prepared for use in wildland fire operations and prescribed fire.

-Fire whirl – Spinning vortex column of ascending hot air and gases rising from a fire and carrying aloft smoke, debris, and flame.
-Fire whirls range in size from less than one foot to over 500 feet in diameter.
+Fire whirl – Spinning vortex column of ascending hot air and gases rising from a fire and carrying aloft smoke, debris and flame.
+Fire whirls range in size from less than one-foot to over 500-feet in diameter.
 Large fire whirls have the intensity of a small tornado but are NEVER called "firenados".

 Firewise – A proactive way of being, living, and doing that accounts for, and prepares for, fire.
 It includes the knowledge and use of strategies/procedures and sound community planning for protecting homes and lives from wildland fire before it starts.